Skip to content

 Fort Lauderdale, FL 33316

 • Right to Request Restrictions.
-You have the right to ask Broward Health to limit the Protected Health Information we use or disclose about you for treatment, payment, or other healthcare operations.
-You may also request that any part of your Protected Health Information not be released to family members or friends who may be involved in your care or for notification purposes as described in this Notice.
+You have the right to ask Broward Health to limit the PHI we use or disclose about you for treatment, payment, or other health care operations.
+You may also request that any part of your health information not be released to family members or friends who may be involved in your care or for notification purposes as described in this Notice.
 Broward Health is not required to agree to the restriction.
-If your health care provider believes it is in your best interest to permit use and disclosure of your protected health information, your protected health information will not be restricted.
-If Broward Health does agree to the requested restriction, we may not use or disclose your protected health information in violation of that restriction unless it is needed to provide emergency treatment.
+If your health care provider believes it is in your best interest to permit use and disclosure of your PHI, your PHI will not be restricted.
+If Broward Health does agree to the requested restriction, we may not use or disclose your PHI in violation of that restriction unless it is needed to provide emergency treatment.
 If you pay for a service or health care item out-of-pocket in full, you can ask us not to share that information with your health plan and we will agree to that request provided your financial obligations have been met.

 • Right to Accounting of Disclosures.
-You have the right to request an “accounting of disclosures.”
-This is a list of disclosures we made of your Protected Health Information.
+You have the right to request an accounting of disclosures.
+This is a list of disclosures we made of your PHI.
 This list will not include any disclosures that are exempt from the accounting of disclosures by law.
 The right to receive this information is subject to certain exceptions, restrictions, and limitations.
-Broward Health will provide you with an accounting of certain disclosures made by Broward Health of your medical information during the six (6) years prior to your request, but no earlier than April 14, 2003.
+Broward Health will provide you with an accounting of certain disclosures made by Broward Health of your medical information during the six (6) years prior to your request.
 Broward Health will generally provide you with your accounting within sixty (60) days of your request.
-Your request will be filled at no cost to you once every twelve (12) months.
+Your request will be processed at no cost to you once every twelve (12) months.
 For each subsequent accounting of disclosures, Broward Health will notify you in advance of the cost and give you an opportunity to continue or withdraw your request.

 • Paper Notice.
 You have the right to a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time, even if you agreed to receive this notice electronically.
-If you have obtained this notice electronically, you may obtain a paper copy by asking any Broward Health Employee or by contacting Broward Health’s Privacy Officer at (954) 473-7500.
+If you have obtained this notice electronically, you may obtain a paper copy by asking any Broward Health employee or by contacting Broward Health’s Privacy Office at 954-473-7500.
 You may also print a copy from our website.

 HOW TO EXERCISE YOUR RIGHTS

-To exercise any of your rights described in this notice, please send your request, in writing, to Broward Health’s Privacy Officer at the address listed below.
-We may ask that you fill out a form that we will provide to you or to contact the region/facility directly where you received services.
+To exercise any of your rights described in this notice, please send your request, in writing, to Broward Health’s Privacy Office at the address listed below.
+We may ask that you fill out a form that we will provide to you or to contact the facility directly where you received services.

 Broward Health